 To specify the contact information of the principal investigator.

 2.1.2.2 Proposal details panel

 To specify the title, abstract, scientific category and justification.
-In order to identify it as a multi-year proposal, or request XMM-Newton time, click the corresponding check box and fill in the requested XMM time (see the Mission Overview document for details).
+In order to identify it as a multi-year proposal, click the corresponding check box.